jameshughes89/cs101/site/outline/outline.rst

 problem analysis, algorithm development, data representation, control structures, lists, functions, testing, and file manipulation.

-This class will use the programming language python.
+This class will use the programming language Python.

 Prerequisites